SohamPrajapati/sign-language-detector-flask-python/README.md

    python sign-language-detector-flask-python.py
   ```

-  3. Interact with the translator:
+  3. Interact with the translator :
    - Activate the camera for real-time gesture recognition.
    - Perform sign language gestures in front of the camera.